-This easy fried banana bread balls using banana bread batter without baking powder is a kid friendly snack and a very simple snack for banana lovers which you can quickly make in the evenings to enjoy with tea, coffee or a cup of cold milk.
+This easy deep fried banana bread balls using banana bread batter without baking powder is a kid friendly snack and a very simple snack for banana lovers which you can quickly make in the evenings to enjoy with tea, coffee or a cup of cold milk.

 The leftovers can also be reheated and enjoy for a quick and delicious breakfast if you like.
-To make it even more rich, serve this fried banana bread balls with a scoop of cold vanilla ice cream!
+To make it even more rich, serve this deep fried banana bread balls with a scoop of cold vanilla ice cream!

 I have posted these fried banana balls which is very delicious as well, but the dough needs resting time for best results and we also use baking powder in it.

-This banana bread balls is more easy and quick to make and we do not need baking powder or baking soda to make.
+This deep fried banana bread balls recipe is more easy and quick to make and we do not need baking powder or baking soda to make.
 This type of banana bread balls is a popular snack in Northern Kerala (South Indian state) like Kannur and Malabar where it is known by different names.